learn-co-curriculum/fe-css-fundamentals/README.md

 In this case, all the `li` list items that are children of the `ul` will inherit the Arial font from their `ul` parent simply by being inside of it.

 Certain properties like `font-family` can be inherited by a parent.
-However other propertied by default are not directly inherited.
+However other properties by default are not directly inherited.
 See below, for example.

 ```css
 ul {